 This laparoscopic procedure involves inserting an adjustable band around the top of the stomach to restrict capacity.
 The restriction can be increased every 2-4 weeks via an access port inserted just under the skin, until the optimal level is achieved.

 Gastric band surgery requires a high degree of compliance to dietary and textural guidelines to prevent regurgitation, obstruction and band slippage.
 Weight loss is less predictable, typically achieving 40-50% excess weight loss, which is still significantly better than diet and exercise alone.
 It has the highest re-operation rate.

-SIPS is a promising weight loss surgery procedure that has evolved in recent years.
-SIPS combines a sleeve gastrectomy with a “loop” small bowel bypass and importantly, retains the function of the pylorus as the outlet valve from the stomach.
+SADI is a promising weight loss surgery procedure that has evolved in recent years.
+SADI combines a sleeve gastrectomy with a “loop” small bowel bypass and importantly, retains the function of the pylorus as the outlet valve from the stomach.
 The initial published results show 90-100% excess weight loss at 12 months.
-It is anticipated that SIPS will be more effective than a sleeve gastrectomy and will avoid most of the long term problems of both gastric bypass and duodenal switch surgery.
+It is anticipated that SADI will be more effective than a sleeve gastrectomy and will avoid most of the long term problems of both gastric bypass and duodenal switch surgery.

 Who is a candidate for bariatric surgery?

 NHMRC guidelines recommend bariatric surgery be considered for adults with a:

 - BMI > 30 kg/m2 who have poorly controlled type 2 diabetes and are at increased cardiovascular risk